Vaughan Vaughan-Lee

-Vaughan Hanning Vaughan-Lee (25 February 1836 – 7 July 1882) was an English Conservative Party politician who sat in the House of Commons from 1874 to 1882.
+Vaughan Hanning Vaughan-Lee JP DL (25 February 1836 – 7 July 1882) was an English Conservative Party politician who sat in the House of Commons from 1874 to 1882.

+Early life

-Vaughan-Lee was born Lee, the son of John Lee Lee of Dillington House, Ilminster and his first wife Jessy Edwards-Vaughan, daughter of John Edwards-Vaughan of Rheola.
+Vaughan-Lee was born Lee, was the only son of John Lee Lee of Dillington House, Ilminster, and his first wife Jessy Edwards-Vaughan, daughter of John Edwards-Vaughan of Rheola.
 His father and maternal grandfather were MPs for Wells at the same time.
+After his mother's death in 1836, his father married Hon.
+Mary Sophia Hood (the eldest daughter of Samuel Hood, 2nd Baron Bridport and Charlotte Hood, 3rd Duchess of Bronte) in 1841.
+From his father's second marriage, he had four younger half siblings.

-(Vaughan-) Lee was educated at Eton College and joined the Royal Scots Fusiliers (21st) in 1854.
+Vaughan-Lee was educated at Eton College and joined the Royal Scots Fusiliers (21st) in 1854.